kick-mind/date-src/src/README.md

 > - Default Locale: System locale.
 > - Default Zone: local time-zone.

+## new Date(year, month, date, hours, minutes, seconds, ms)
+Create the date with the given components in the local time zone and default calendar.
+Only the first two arguments are obligatory.

+- The year should have 4 digits.
+- The month count starts with 1, up to 12.
+- The date parameter is actually the day of month, if absent then 1 is assumed.
+- If hours/minutes/seconds/ms is absent, they are assumed to be equal

 ## Examples
 Following examples show you how to create DateTime objects with different Calendars, Locales and zones.
 In all examples of this documentation, we suppose that you have added following calendars to your project:
 ```